Sid Eudy: World Wrestling Federation (1991–1992)

 On the February 23 episode of Wrestling Challenge, Sid appeared as a guest on Brutus "The Barber" Beefcake's "The Barber Shop".
 Knowing that Hulk Hogan (Beefcake's long-time real-life friend) was not in the arena, Sid threatened Beefcake and chased him off the set before destroying the Barber Shop with a chair.
 Later that night, Hogan was scheduled to battle Sid (and not WWF Champion Ric Flair) at WrestleMania VIII.
 Sid acquired Harvey Wippleman as his manager and began a post-match gimmick where he would further (kayfabe) injure his defeated opponents with one or more powerbombs, and sometimes–after the defeated wrestler placed on a stretcher–following it up by grabbing the stretcher and running it into a fixture, such as a ring post or guardrail.

 Prior to his WrestleMania match with Hogan, Sid failed a drug test.
 He was allowed to do the match and then went on their European tour, after which he was told he was going to serve his suspension.
 At WrestleMania VIII on April 5, Sid lost to Hogan by disqualification when Wippleman jumped into the ring to get involved.
 After the match, Sid and Papa Shango attacked Hogan until the returning Ultimate Warrior stormed the ring and saved Hogan.

-After WrestleMania, Sid was about to embark on a feud with The Ultimate Warrior, the story being that Sid was angry at the Warrior for saving Hogan at WrestleMania VIII.
+After WrestleMania, Sid was about to embark on a feud with Ultimate Warrior, the story being that Sid was angry at Warrior for saving Hogan at WrestleMania VIII.
 Eudy wrestled Warrior at two house shows, both of which Warrior won by disqualification.
-After wrestling Warrior in Boston, Massachusetts on April 26, Eudy quit the company due to disagreements with the Warrior and WWF management in particular about the outcome of his match with Warrior; Eudy took issue with the fact that Warrior was booked to kick out of his powerbomb, feeling it rendered his finishing maneuver useless.
+After wrestling Warrior in Boston, Massachusetts on April 26, Eudy quit the company due to disagreements with Warrior and WWF management in particular about the outcome of his match with Warrior; Eudy took issue with the fact that Warrior was booked to kick out of his powerbomb, feeling it rendered his finishing maneuver useless.
 Eudy also cited unhappiness with his pay as a reason for quitting, as WWF paid the wrestlers a percentage of the live gates as opposed to guaranteed money like WCW, and the WWF house show crowds were shrinking at the time, leading to smaller gates and smaller payoffs for the talent.
 There were also claims made by the WWF that Eudy refused to take drug tests, which Eudy denied.
 The WWF replaced Sid with Papa Shango in the feud with Warrior.